 Step 4: Continuing Education and License Maintenance

 As a general rule, the more skills mechanics have, the higher their earning potential.
 Continuing training and education is a great way to enhance employment prospects and increase hourly salaries.
-Additionally, the car industry is constantly changing; staying informed about new makes and models, as well as standard procedures, is incredibly important.
+Additionally, the car industry is constantly changing.
+Staying informed about new makes and models and standard procedures, is incredibly important.

 Continuing education opportunities may be found in a wide range of places, including parts suppliers and test-equipment manufacturers.
 Stakeholder entities like these often offer seminars, on-the-job advice, and troubleshooting suggestions for free or at a discount for clients.
 Local technical colleges may also offer individual courses or full academic programs that lead to associate degrees.
 Additionally, many organizations and associations offer continuing education via presentations and resources to their members.
 At a minimum, school bookstores and libraries are likely to have advanced mechanics textbooks available for purchase or loan.

-Automotive service technicians and mechanics often work for automobile dealers, automotive mechanical and electrical repair and maintenance shops, or automotive parts, accessories, and tire stores.
+Automotive service technicians and mechanics often work for automobile dealers; repair and maintenance shops; or automotive parts, accessories, and tire stores.
 Some professionals in this field are also self-employed, opting to manage their own auto shops.
-Most repair shops are well lit and ventilated but may lack air conditioning at service areas.
+Most repair shops are well lit and ventilated but they may lack air conditioning.
 While diagnostics is usually performed using computers and other electronic equipment, maintenance and repairs generally require the use of greasy tools and auto parts.
 The nature of the work performed also necessitates mechanics stand or be in potentially uncomfortable positions throughout much of the day.

 Work schedules will vary, but most professionals have full-time positions that require evening and weekend shifts.
 On-call rotations and overtime pay are also common.